jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 1. copy and extract the file into .java file's folder

-2. in start, search cmd
-   ,OR press Win + X choose run and type cmd.
+2. In start, search cmd, OR press Win + X choose run and type cmd.

 3. in command line mode, type "cd files'directory"

-4. type "magicnumchecker filename.java"
+4. type "mgcheck filename.[extension]"

-* please note, at the end of the program you will be able to search. if you don't need, just press any key other than enter then press enter.
-  Since you only have one shot of searching, this will help you exit from the program.
+5. For detailed usage, please double click the program and see.

 ==================== Linux(Unix) ==================================

 Linux